stebz/stebz/README.md

 Or you can choose only [modules](#modules) those you need.

+### BOM

-Also, you can use BOM.
+Also, you can use BOM (Bill of Materials) to ensure correct versions of all the dependencies are used.

 Maven: